 - INTRODUCTION General manager's message, budget committee members. - BUDGET INFORMATION Includes the budget document overview, which provides detailed information on budget practices, the reporting entity and services.
-Also included are expenditure and revenue summaries, the budget process, and budget calendar. - RESOURCES Provides a narrative description and summary of all THPRD resources. - CAPITAL IMPROVEMENT PLAN Provides information on the district-wide capital improvements from all funding sources, as well as the unfunded capital projects list. - GENERAL FUND Provides graphs of revenue and expenditures, includes summary of historical and proposed General Fund resources and appropriations. - BOARD OF DIRECTORS Provides narrative overview and summary of historical and proposed expenditures for the Board of Directors' Division. - ADMINISTRATION Provides narrative overview, graphs and summary of historical and proposed expenditures for the departments within the Administration Division.
+Also included are expenditure and revenue summaries, the budget process, and budget calendar. - RESOURCES Provides a narrative description and summary of all THPRD resources. - CAPITAL IMPROVEMENT PLAN Provides information on the district-wide capital improvements from all funding sources, as well as the unfunded capital projects list. - GENERAL FUND Provides graphs of revenue and expenditures, includes summary of historical, proposed and adopted General Fund resources and appropriations. - BOARD OF DIRECTORS Provides narrative overview and summary of historical, proposed and adopted expenditures for the Board of Directors' Division. - ADMINISTRATION Provides narrative overview, graphs and summary of historical, proposed and adopted expenditures for the departments within the Administration Division.
 The departments are General Manager, Communications, Community Partnerships and Security Operations.
-Includes: Organizational Summaries, Overviews, Accomplishments and Goals, Budget Highlights, Key Performance Indicators, and Detail of Program Expenditures. - BUSINESS & FACILITIES Provides narrative overview, graphs and summary of historical and proposed expenditures for the departments within the Business & Facilities Division.
+Includes: Organizational Summaries, Overviews, Accomplishments and Goals, Budget Highlights, Key Performance Indicators, and Detail of Program Expenditures. - BUSINESS & FACILITIES Provides narrative overview, graphs and summary of historical, proposed and adopted expenditures for the departments within the Business & Facilities Division.
 The departments are Office of the Director, Finance Services, Risk & Contract Management, Information Services, Operations Analysis, Human Resources, Maintenance Operations, Planning and Design & Development.
 Includes: Organizational Summaries, Overviews, Accomplishments and Goals, Budget Highlights, Key Performance Indicators, and Detail of Program Expenditures.
-It also includes capital projects for Information Technology Replacements and Improvements and Maintenance Equipment Replacements, as well as maturity schedule for all debt (Full Faith and Credit Obligations and Financing Agreements) being repaid from the General Fund. - PARK & RECREATION SERVICES Provides narrative overview, graphs and summary of historical and proposed expenditures for the departments within the Park & Recreation Services Division.
+It also includes capital projects for Information Technology Replacements and Improvements and Maintenance Equipment Replacements, as well as maturity schedule for all debt (Full Faith and Credit Obligations and Financing Agreements) being repaid from the General Fund. - PARK & RECREATION SERVICES Provides narrative overview, graphs and summary of historical, proposed and adopted expenditures for the departments within the Park & Recreation Services Division.
 The departments are Office of the Director, Aquatics, Sports, Recreation, Community Programs and Nature & Trails.
-Includes: Organizational Summaries, Overviews, Accomplishments and Goals, Budget Highlights, Key Performance Indicators, and Detail of Program Expenditures. - CAPITAL PROJECTS Provides summary of historical and proposed expenditures for Capital Projects funded by the General Fund.
-Includes: listing and narratives of proposed projects for the fiscal year. - OTHER CAPITAL FUNDS Provides overview and summary of historical and proposed expenditures for the Metro Bond Local Capital Fund and the Capital Replacement Reserve Fund.
+Includes: Organizational Summaries, Overviews, Accomplishments and Goals, Budget Highlights, Key Performance Indicators, and Detail of Program Expenditures. - CAPITAL PROJECTS Provides summary of historical, proposed and adopted expenditures for Capital Projects funded by the General Fund.
+Includes: listing and narratives of capital projects for the fiscal year. - OTHER CAPITAL FUNDS Provides overview and summary of historical, proposed and adopted expenditures for the Metro Bond Local Capital Fund and the Capital Replacement Reserve Fund.
 The Metro Bond Local Capital Fund accounts for capital projects funded by the recently renewed Metro bond.
 The Capital Replacement Reserve Policy and Fund has been placed on hold until June 30, 2025.
-The Board will evaluate the funding policy at that point, and determine how to facilitate funding of the reserve for future capital replacement needs of the district. - OTHER FUNDS Provides narrative overview and summary of historical and proposed expenditures of the Mitigation Maintenance Reserve Fund. - DEBT SERVICE FUND Provides detailed information on THPRD's General Obligation debt.
-Includes: Local Budget Form 35, and maturity schedules for the General Obligation Bonds, Series 2009, Series 2011, Series 2015 and Series 2016. - SYSTEM DEVELOPMENT CHARGES FUND Provides narrative overview and summary of historical and proposed expenditures of System Development Charge fees collected for new residential and non-residential development.
-Includes: listing and narratives of proposed projects for the fiscal year.
+The Board will evaluate the funding policy at that point, and determine how to facilitate funding of the reserve for future capital replacement needs of the district. - OTHER FUNDS Provides narrative overview and summary of historical, proposed and adopted expenditures of the Mitigation Maintenance Reserve Fund. - DEBT SERVICE FUND Provides detailed information on THPRD's General Obligation debt.
+Includes: Local Budget Form 35, and maturity schedules for the General Obligation Bonds, Series 2009, Series 2011, Series 2015 and Series 2016. - SYSTEM DEVELOPMENT CHARGES FUND Provides narrative overview and summary of historical, proposed and adopted expenditures of System Development Charge fees collected for new residential and non-residential development.
+Includes: listing and narratives of capital projects for the fiscal year.